Kilp22/Windows-Features-shortcut/README.md

 Or Download from "Release"

+**Usage:**
+-Place anywhere you like
+-Double click it to access "Windows Features".
+-After disabling the VMP, need to restart.
+Done

 **What can be done in "Windows features"?**

 I myself need to toggle Virtual Machine Platform on and off often, for my Skyrim mod.
 So that's the main reason for me.